-Each PIC16 instruction is a 14-bit word divided into an opcode which specifies the instruction type and one or more operands which further specify the operation of the instruction.
-The formats for each of the categories is presented in Figure 15-1, while the various opcode fields are summarized in Table 15-1.
+Each PIC16F87X instruction is a 14-bit word, divided into an OPCODE which specifies the instruction type and one or more operands which further specify the operation of the instruction.
+The PIC16F87X instruction set summary in Table 13-2 lists byte-oriented, bit-oriented, and literal and control operations.
+Table 13-1 shows the opcode field descriptions.